 iBuyers are a potentially attractive option for sellers because they have the certainty of selling their property to qualified buyers who have the wherewithal and financing to close.
 They might not be getting top dollar (a good comparison would be selling your car back to a dealer versus a private-party sale), but sellers could be out of their properties faster thus saving money on holding costs (time is money).
 Other advantages to the iBuyer process include less aggravation and hassle, limited showings and foot traffic, and most importantly the savings on transaction costs (commissions).

 It ends up being a zero sum game for many sellers or at least a much more fluid and improved sales process.
-Many times in commercial real estate, it is more valuable to have a qualified buyer and be direct with them rather than selling for a few percentage points higher, especially when you do not have to pay a commission.
+Many times in commercial real estate, it is more valuable to have a qualified buyer and be direct with them rather than selling for a few percentage points higher, especially when you do not have to pay a commission to a commercial real estate broker.

 Our iBuyer system is principal to principal, which is advantageous to both buyers and sellers as it saves dramatically on transaction costs and issues can be resolved directly between parties versus using an intermediary.
 Another added benefit is that you receive an offer in as little as 48-72 hours upon submitting the information document requests, this will help you better understand your valuation versus a broker or auction house who uses blind bids thus making it very uncertain where the sales price will end up.